tari-project/rfcs/src/RFC-0122_Burning.md

 ### Option 2 for Proof of burn

-If we don't want to look into the output MMR, we can include a second MMR root and size counter to the header to track the commitment.
+If we don't want to look into the output MMR, we can add a second MMR root and size counter to the header to track the commitment.

 ```rust,ignore
 pub struct BlockHeader {